thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 Finally, we are able to see our new dashboard.
 Now we can edit the dashboard to

+ - Configure dashboard settings
  - Tune widget sizes and layout
- - Rename widget alias
- - Modify advanced settings
+ - Modify advanced settings of individual widget
+ - Add new widgets or remove existing
+ - Widgets import/export

 {:refdef: style="text-align: center;"}
 ![image](/images/helloworld/new-dashboard.png)